Infection, Inflammation and Immunotherapy

 Some of the group’s major achievements include:

 - Developing a programme of translational research using the pig as a large animal model of human disease.
-Successful pig laryngeal transplants have been followed by the first clinical transplantation of tissue engineered bronchi to an adult human.

 - Validating a decision support tool for diagnosis of endemic, vector-borne and parasitic bovine disease in developing countries.